 Pinot Noir is much like that book as it seduces you with its complexity, and not its power.
-Here is a red wine that is soft, and subtle.
-Winemakers have a love/hate relationship as in one chance year it will produce the finest wine they’ll ever create, yet over decades it may produce mediocre results.
+Here is a red wine that is soft and subtle.
+Winemakers have a love/hate relationship as in one chance year it will produce the most exceptional wine they’ll ever create, yet over decades it may produce mediocre results.

 Thousands of wine aficionados have individually spent thousands of dollars on bland Pinot Noir in hopes to find that masterpiece that will stick with them forever.
 However, finding that rare and excellent Pinot Noir seems to make it all worthwhile.

-In recent years, California has been producing some reliable Pinot Noir that are more fruit forward, somewhat strawberry candied, and lip smacking delicious.
-It’s the famous Burgundy wines from France (which are 100% Pinot Noir) that are considered the greatest red wines, as the winemakers there focus on less fruity flavours, and more complex earthy flavours like forest floor, and mushroom.
+In recent years, California has been producing some reliable Pinot Noir that is more fruit forward, somewhat strawberry candied, and lip-smacking delicious.
+It’s the famous Burgundy wines from France (which are 100% Pinot Noir) that are considered the greatest red wines, as the winemakers there focus on less fruity flavours, and more complex earthy flavours like the forest floor, and mushroom.